Moderna says its low-dose COVID shots work for kids under 6 | Health

 But parents have anxiously awaited protection for younger tots, disappointed by setbacks and confusion over which shots might work and when.
 Pfizer is testing even smaller doses for children under 5 but had to add a third shot to its study when two didn't prove strong enough.
 Those results are expected by early April.

-While COVID-19 generally isn't as dangerous to youngsters as to adults, some do become severely ill.
-The CDC says about 400 children younger than 5 have died from COVID-19 since the pandemic's start.
-The omicron variant hit children especially hard, with those under 5 hospitalized at higher rates than at the peak of the previous delta surge, the CDC found.

-COVID-19 vaccines in general don't prevent infection with the omicron mutant as well as they fended off earlier variants -- but they do still offer strong protection against severe illness.

-Moderna reported that same trend in the trial of children under 6, conducted during the omicron surge.
-While there were no severe illnesses, the vaccine proved just under 44% effective at preventing any infection in babies up to age 2, and nearly 38% effective in the preschoolers.
+Moderna's study in tots was conducted during the omicron surge and found the same trend: While there were no severe illnesses, the vaccine proved just under 44% effective at preventing milder infections in babies up to age 2, and nearly 38% effective in the preschoolers.

-Moderna said also said Wednesday it will ask the Food and Drug Administration to clear larger doses for older children.
+But Hoge said high antibody levels still should translate into protection against severe disease in young kids just like they do in adults, “which ultimately is probably the strongest reason for somebody to get vaccinated.”
+Moderna said the small doses were safe, and the main side effects were mild fevers like those associated with other commonly used pediatric vaccines.
+Booster doses have proved crucial for adults to fight omicron and Moderna currently is testing booster doses for children, either a third shot of the original vaccine or an extra dose that combines protection against the original virus and the omicron variant.
+Once Moderna submits the data to the Food and Drug Administration, regulators will debate whether to authorize emergency use of the small doses for tots.
+If so, the Centers for Disease Control and Prevention then will decide whether to recommend them.

 The company said Wednesday that, armed with additional evidence, it is updating its FDA application for teen shots and requesting a green light for 6- to 11-year-olds, too.